Sheldon School

 Sheldon School (formerly Chippenham Boys' High School) is a large mixed secondary school and sixth form in Chippenham, Wiltshire for students aged 11 to 18 and is the largest school in Wiltshire.
 Since April 2011, it has been an Academy.
-It is one of three in Chippenham, the others being Abbeyfield and Hardenhuish.
-Since 1 September 2012, the school has been headed by Neil Spurdell who had previously been headteacher at John O'Gaunt School in Hungerford, West Berkshire.
-The school is situated off the Hardenhuish Lane in the southern region of Hardenhuish Park, which is all that separates it from Hardenhuish School to the north.
+It is one of three secondary schools in Chippenham, the others being Abbeyfield and Hardenhuish.
+The school is headed by Peter Lynch, former Headteacher of Bradley Stoke Community School, who was appointed in September 2023.
+The school is off the Hardenhuish Lane in the southern region of Hardenhuish Park, which is all that separates it from Hardenhuish School to the north.

 History

 Earliest records

-In 854AD, documents record the settlement known as Hardenhuish on the north-west side of Chippenham.
+In AD 854, documents record the settlement known as Hardenhuish on the north-west side of Chippenham.
 The name probably derives from the family holding of one Herejeard, who occupied the land.

 In 1066, the Domesday survey establishes the owner as Arnulf who held it before this date.
 The medieval manor house and church were situated on the flat land which now forms Sheldon School's playing fields.